 The small market town of Pontefract, Yorkshire—born from the Norman conquest and home to a rich history of royal battles and posh affairs—holds an intriguing secret.
-One of its most beloved treats has been its greatest medicine for centuries: the liquorice cake.
+One of its most beloved treats has been its greatest medicine for centuries: the liquorice cake or Pontefract cake.

 What could have driven ancient Englanders to work this spongy, black-as-tar delicacy into their diets?
 Curiosity caught me in my tracks, and I had to find out more.
 As I began researching the Pontefract Cake’s mysterious past, I unearthed a captivating tale that was punctuated by multiple monarch disputes and dark love affairs.

 My heart raced with excitement as I thought about my next stop: a visit to the abandoned medieval castle that housed this delectable treat’s story.
 Could its winding walls provide answers as to why liquorice cakes were so important then…and now?
 Join me on this journey of discovery where we uncover fairy tales, festival fanatics and other enchanting delights surrounding Pontefract Cakes!

 The history of liquorice in Yorkshire is captivating and filled with remarkable tales.
 Few towns have as magical a past as Pontefract, where the famous priory of St. John was founded by Robert de Lacy all the way back in 1090 and among its many monastic miracles was an especially unique founding – that of the development of one of Britain’s most beloved food items, liquorice.